alexa-js/alexa-app-server/README.md

   // In order to start the server from a working directory other than
   // where your server.js file, you need to provide Node the full path
   // to your server's root directory.
-Default is __dirname.
+  // Default is __dirname.
   server_root: __dirname,

   // A directory containing static content to serve as the document root.
   // This directory is relative to the script using alexa-app-server, not
   // relative to the module directory.
-Default is 'public_html'.
+  // Default is 'public_html'.
-  public_html: "public_html",
+  public_html: 'public_html',

   // A directory containing Alexa Apps.
 This directory should contain one
   // or more subdirectories.
 Each subdirectory is a stand-alone Alexa App
   // built with the alexa-app framework.
 These directories are each
   // processed during server startup and hooked into the server.
+  // Default is 'apps'.
-  app_dir: "apps",
+  app_dir: 'apps',

   // The prefix to use for all Alexa Apps.
 For example, you may want all
   // your Alexa endpoints to be accessed under the "/api/" path off the
   // root of your web server.
-Default is 'alexa'.
-  // Default is '.'.
+  // Default is 'alexa'.
-  app_root: "alexa",
+  app_root: 'alexa',

   // The directory containing server-side processing modules.
-Default is 'server'.
+  // Default is 'server'.
-  server_dir: "server",
+  server_dir: 'server',

+  // Enable http support.
-  // Enable http support, default is true.
+  // Default is true.
   httpEnabled: true,

   // The port the server should bind to.
-Defaults to 8080.
+  // Default is 8080.
   port: 8080,

   // The host address in which the server should bind to.